macmade/GitHubUpdates/README.md

     git tag 0.1.2 -m "0.1.2"
     git push origin --tags

-Once you created a new tag, you'll need to upload a ZIP archive of your application to GitHub.
+Once you created a new tag, you'll need to upload a ZIP archive or a DMG file of your application to GitHub.
-There's currently no support for other archive formats, or for DMG files.
-Also note that your application should be at the first level of the ZIP archive.
+Also note that your application should be at the first level of the ZIP archive or the DMG file.

 Note that the installer will check the value of `CFBundleIdentifier`, so they need to match.